KirithigaSM/mini_project/README.md

 2.login

    1.Purchase books - user can take book

    2.View cart - user can view cart

    3.Wallet - wallet in this they can add amount

    4.Your Review - user can view review

    5.Your books - User can view taken books

 4.RAILWAY TICKET BOOKING

 One login - User

    User : Login ID-kirithi

    Password - 1234

 User Page

   1. New User

   2. Existing User

        1.Seat booking - User can book seat

        2.Seat Cancleing - User can cancle seat

        3.History - User can view history book seat

        4.Password change - User can change password

 5.SPLPITWISE

 One login - User

    User : Login ID-kirithi

    Password - 1234

 User Page

 1.Create account

 2.login

    1.Expences - User can pay amount

    2.Add friend - User can add friend

    3.Remove friend - User can remove friend

    4.See the Debt - User can see Debt

    5.Friends list - User can view friends

    6.Wallet - wallet in this they can add amount

-6.VEHICLE RENTAL MACHINE

-   One login - User

-   User : Login ID-kirithi

-   Password - 1234

- User Page

-  1. New User

-  2. Existing User

-  1.Vehicle booking - User can book Vehicle

-  2.Vehicle Cancleing - User can cancle Vehicle

-  3.History - User can view history book Vehicle

-  4.Password change - User can change password